+4.2.1.2.
 Trade policy.
 Trade policy has been considered as an alternative tool for correcting international deforestation externalities.
-In early theoretical work, Barbier and Rauscher (1994) develop a model in which timber is extracted for domestic consumption or export.
-Importing countries can impose tariffs or import bans in order to increase the equilibrium stock of intact tropical forest, but such policies may, under certain circumstances, increase deforestation.
-By contrast, international transfers such as PES unambiguously increase the stock of conserved forest.
-In recent work, Harstad (2022) develops a model that formalizes the conditions under which trade agreements between developed and developing countries can reduce the level of tropical deforestation among exporters.
-His main insight is that a "contingent trade agreement"-whereby the timber-importing North sets tariffs as a function of deforestation levels-can reverse the negative relationship between free trade and deforestation.
-The scope of contingent trade agreements to reduce deforestation is limited by the fact that tariffs must be renegotiation-proof; if the timber-exporting South's tariffs on goods imported from the North are also allowed to be contingent on conservation levels, then greater reductions in tropical deforestation can be achieved.
+In early theoretical work, Barbier & Rauscher (1994) develop a model in which timber is extracted for domestic consumption or export.
+Importing countries can impose tariffs or import bans in order to increase the stock of intact tropical forest, but such policies may, under certain conditions about the baseline forest stock and consumers' marginal utility of timber consumption, increase forest extraction in equilibrium.
+By contrast. international transfers for conservation such as PES unambiguously increase the stock of conserved forest.
+In recent work, Harstad (2023) develops a model that formalizes the conditions under which trade agreements between developed and developing countries can reduce the level of tropical deforestation among exporters.
+His main insight is that a contingent trade agreement whereby the timber-importing Global North sets tariffs as a function of deforestation levels in the Global South-can reverse the negative relationship between free trade and deforestation.
+The scope of contingent trade agreements to reduce deforestation is limited by the fact that tariffs must be renegotiation proof; if the timber-exporting South's tariffs on goods imported from the North are also allowed to be contingent on conservation levels, then greater reductions in tropical deforestation can be achieved.